jzabroski/Home/Testing/README.md

             // the previous line is equivalent to:
             // var sut = new CustomerValidator(repository.Object);

-            // Act and Assert using fluent Should* extension method
-            sut.ShouldNotHaveValidationErrorFor(x => x.Id, Fixture.Create<Customer>());
+            // Act and Assert using fluent Should* extension methods (ShouldNotHaveValidationErrorFor, ShouldHaveValidationErrorFor) sut.ShouldNotHaveValidationErrorFor(x => x.Id, Fixture.Create<Customer>());

             // verify the mocked interactions are called